riffomonas/minimalR/07_statistical_analyses.md

 Again, all of our adjusted P-values are greater than 0.05.

 If instead of using the scaled Shannon values we had used the raw values, then we would want to use a Kruskal-Wallis test using the `kruskal.test` function.
-To run this test, we need to recast `diagnosis` as a factor.

 ```r